Have I told you about my friend Cathy?

 1. She does a dead on impression of a giraffe.
 I would post a picture, but given that she also has a blog and a significant amount of photo evidence of her own, I'm going to just leave it up to your imagination.

 2. She loves my husband.
-(Not it a weird way.)
+(Not in a weird way.)
 I read somewhere that part of having a happy marriage is having friends who will despise your husband when you are angry with them, but let it all go once you have.
 Cathy is awesome at this.

 3. She's an amazing mom.
 From the time Gavin was a little tiny baby, I have called her in my most horrible parenting moments, and she is there with a calm and empathetic ear.
 I've seen her lowest lows as a mom, and I can tell you that she is still amazing and loving with her girls.
 I am so lucky to have her to talk to about the craziness that motherhood brings.